labrodar25/JSON-Merge/README.md

 ## Description

 Algorithm : We open each file in the increasing suffix order and keep dumping it into a local json object til maxFilesize is reached.
 Once it is reached, we write the previously copied content into a out file and reset the json object to take in new loads of json data.
+All the functional and non-functional requirements have been satisfied.

 ### Time Complexity :